How to avoid wearing blue blockers in the evening....

 I do talk about this a bit more in depth (and conversationally from the lens of a practitioner and a mom/wife) - in my latest free webinar, but if you have an uncooperative family - blue blockers will be your best friend!

-Click here for early access to the VivaRays Sale & Click here for the Early access to the RA optics Sale (I discussed the difference between these 2 brands in my webinar also).
+Click here for VIvaRays (use code YOGI) & Click here for RA Optics - code SARAH - (I discussed the difference between these 2 brands in my free webinar).

 Not ready for the top of the line blue blockers yet?
 Click here for an Amazon brand that I have tested.

-I also recommend a good eye mask - click here for my favorite if you have a partner that turns on lights at night.
+I also recommend a good eye mask - click here for one that works for men & women - if you have a partner that turns on lights at night.

 I hope this was helpful as you begin to navigate shorter days and longer nights!